wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 }
 ```

-You do also do other things like generate an id inside of the constructor.
+You also do other things like generate an id inside of the constructor.
 Let's add that.

 Wes likes to use this blog post by Tom Irish that Wes uses whenever he needs a random id to be generated.
 It's not guaranteed to be unique, but it is good enough for most use cases.
 This one gives you a random hex code.
 We will take the `#` sign off the method because we don't need it.